lbinding/MemoryPaper/README.md

 ## AT-AT

-A description of this software can be found in the paper:
+A description of this software can be found below:

 ### 7T White Matter Anatomical Priors